thefrontside/frontside.com/blog/2025-01-01-a-look-back-at-2024-&-a-bold-step-into-2025/index.md

 impact**.
 Our workshops don’t just teach concepts—they help teams adopt best practices, drive change, and build lasting expertise.

-1. **Rerun Backstage Workshop** – Continuing to help teams master Backstage plugin development.
+1. **Re-run Backstage Workshop** – Continuing to help teams master Backstage plugin development.
 2. **Up and Running with Backstage Training** – Expanding on our Backstage Plugin Workshop will help more teams get started with Backstage.